gdemarcsek/bsideslux18/README.md

 *Explanation*:

+—— Extra content (it may not be included in the live workshop) -----

 What the heck is `/lib/x86_64-linux-gnu/ld-*.so mr` for?
 That's the dynamic linker, but then we should see some open and mmap calls to it then when we invoke a dynamically linked executable, right?

 ```